Ayush Rajnish Gupta, C.T.O and Co-Founder of eDrafter.in tells how they automated their traditional process of preparing legal documents.

 Ayush Rajnish Gupta: I would like to thank startup.info first for taking this initiative and creating such an opportunity for budding entrepreneurs.
-With God’s grace, my family and I are in good health and practicing all the precautions duly to extricate ourselves from covid-19.
+With God’s grace, my family and I are in good health and practising all the precautions duly to extricate ourselves from covid-19.

 Tell us about you, your career, how you founded eDrafter.in

 Ayush Rajnish Gupta: I have always been a fan of technology and have always felt an intent towards innovation, I have always been fascinated about ideas and how tech revolutions have begun in small garages.
 And later, my desire helped me to become a full stack developer and a techpreneur.
 Coming to our start-up eDrafter.in, It was founded in 2016 from our house with minimal capital by me, my father, and my sister, namely, Mr. Rajnish Kumar Gupta (Founder) and Mrs. Priya Gupta (C.E.O., Co-Founder).
-With a good experience of my father, ace execution of my sister and my technical forte, we made eDrafter.in.
+With a good experience of my father, the ace execution of my sister and my technical forte, we made eDrafter.in.

 How does eDrafter.in innovate?

-Ayush Rajnish Gupta: eDrafter.in have made the traditional process of making the legal document completely online.
+Ayush Rajnish Gupta: eDrafter.in have made the traditional process of preparing the legal document completely online.
 It is as easy as ordering something from Amazon.
 You can understand it better from the following illustration:

 How does the coronavirus pandemic affect your business?